FRANSCHHOEK CHILDREN’S ATTRACTIONS

 STOP 1: BRUNCH AT FRANSCHHOEK CELLAR

-The restaurant has a wonderful atmosphere with many umbrellas overlooking a fountain and a large shaded playground.
+THE HERITAGE BUILDINGSThe restaurant has a wonderful atmosphere with many umbrellas overlooking a fountain and a large shaded playground.
 The menu offers a wide selection to suite every taste.
 The banquet hall behind the kitchen is the idea size for any wedding, conference or special occasion.
 The kitchen opens at 11a.m. so sleep in or take a break at your holiday accommodation before you head out for brunch.

 The play equipment at Franschhoek Cellar